Learn All About OSHA’s Hazcom Standard

 Here’s everything you need to know about hazard communication, regulations, and requirements.

 OSHA requires that any employer who oversees workers that deal with these chemicals must design and write a clearly-framed hazard communication program.
-This should include a training program for all employees who might potentially be exposed to said hazardous chemicals.
+As part of a company’s overall OSHA training program, it needs to include training program for all employees who might potentially be exposed to said hazardous chemicals.

 The Hazard Communication Standard (HCS) as defined by OSHA specifies how to communicate important information about potential hazards to your employees and what measures can be taken to get ahead of any dangerous situations.

-At its core, the HCS exists to ensure that employees are made aware of the chemicals that they may be exposed to in their workplace, and that they understand the risks associated with said materials.
-The HCS doesn’t just benefit workers, though.
-It acts as a sort of roadmap for employers – designing and implementing a program from scratch is a lot of work, and the guidelines laid out in the HCS can serve as a great starting point.
+At its core, the Hazcom exists to ensure that employees are made aware of the chemicals that they may be exposed to in their workplace, and that they understand the risks associated with said materials.
+Hazard Communication doesn’t just benefit workers, though.
+It acts as a sort of roadmap for employers – designing and implementing a program from scratch is a lot of work, and the guidelines laid out in Hazcom can serve as a great starting point.

-The HCS was last updated in 2012, when a globally-recognized system of classification was implemented, aka: Globally Harmonized System (“GHS”).
-This update provided consistency when it comes to classifying chemicals on safety labels regardless of which state or country the chemicals were originally produced and labeled in.
+The Hazard Communication Standard was last updated in 2012, when a globally-recognized system of classification was implemented, aka: Globally Harmonized System (“GHS”).
+This update provided consistency when it comes to classifying chemicals on safety labels, including the introduction of “pictograms,” regardless of which state or country the chemicals were originally produced and labeled in.
 This makes it easier for American businesses who might have storage or processing facilities abroad, and seriously reduces barriers to trade by simplifying and streamlining the way we communicate safety information.

-OSHA HazCom standards also mention another important element of safety communication – safety data sheets (formerly known as material safety data sheets (MSDS).
-These sheets help employers to develop site-specific protection measures that meet their individual needs.
-The information on these sheets must appear in the following order:
+Safety data sheets (formerly known as material safety data sheets (MSDS) are at the core of Hazard Communication.
+These sheets help clearly communicate a chemical’s specific hazards and helps employers to develop site-specific protection measures that meet their individual needs.
+The information on these sheets must appear in the following order per GHS:

 - Hazard(s) identification